-By rotating the outer ring on a circular polariser the filter blocks out some forms of light entering the lens.
-For a detailed description of how circular polarising filters work, take a look at this article.
+By rotating the outer ring on a circular polarizer, the filter blocks out some forms of light entering the lens.
+For a detailed description of how circular polarizing filters work, take a look at this article.

 You can also control the amount of light that enters your camera.
 This won’t eliminate glare, but it will reduce it.

 Take a spot meter reading from an area of your composition that’s causing glare.
 Set your

 I have used this technique in this photo.
 I positioned myself so the reflection was flaring into my lens on purpose.
 I then slightly underexposed the highlights.

 3 Ways to Remove Glare in Photoshop and Lightroom

 In Photoshop, this can be found by going to the top menu and choosing Filter > Camera Raw Filter.
 In Lightroom, when you’re in Develop Mode, you will see it in the bottom section of the Basic Panel on the right-hand side.

 This slider will either increase or decrease the amount of haze.